Travel report: Cycle tour along the Romantic Road

 Stage 1: Landsberg am Lech - Augsburg

-We set off across the beautiful old town of Landsberg to the banks of the Lech River, where we follow the well-signposted bike path.
-We often cycle along the river bank, sometimes we cycle a little offset to the river through corn fields, meadows and occasionally forest.
-We don't pass through villages or towns, if we do, we only touch them on the outskirts.
-Instead, we experience a lot of Bavarian agriculture with cows, chickens, horses and see rabbits and squirrels along the way.
-It is always uncertain whether the rain will return, but the weather is keeping up until we reach the large Augsburg city forest.
-Here we leave the banks of the Lech, but it is very pleasant to ride through the city forest into the big city.
-As soon as we leave the forest, it's only a few more street turns until we're in the middle of Augsburg on the town hall square.
+We set off across the beautiful old town of Landsberg to the banks of the Lech, where we follow the well-signposted cycle path.
+We often cycle along the riverbank, sometimes slightly offset from the river through cornfields, meadows and the occasional forest.
+We don't pass through villages or towns, and if we do, we only pass them on the outskirts.
+Instead, we experience a lot of Bavarian agriculture with cows, chickens and horses and see hares and squirrels along the way.
+The weather is always uncertain as to whether the rain will return, but it holds until we reach the large Augsburg city forest.
+Here we leave the banks of the Lech a little, but it is very pleasant to ride through the city forest into the big city.
+As soon as we leave the forest, it's just a few more road junctions until we're in the middle of Augsburg on the town hall square.

-Thanks to good signposting and an additional GPS track, we skillfully navigate our way over the cobblestones to the hotel, which couldn't be more centrally located.
-Directly behind the Perlachturm in a quiet side alley we move into our quarters for today.
+Thanks to good signposting and an additional GPS track, we skilfully navigate our way over the cobblestones to the hotel, which couldn't be more centrally located.
+We settle into our accommodation for the night directly behind the Perlach Tower in a quiet side street.

-Of course, there is a lot to explore in Augsburg.
+Of course, there is plenty to explore in Augsburg.
 In addition to a visit to the famous Fuggerei and the old town, we also have to take a coffee break.

 Stage 2: Augsburg - Donauwörth

-Slightly hilly, we continue in the direction of Donauwörth, always keeping an eye on the signs for the Romantic Road.
+The route continues slightly hilly towards Donauwörth, always keeping an eye on the cycle path signs for the Romantic Road.

-In Donauwörth we can´t miss our hotel, it is located directly on the bike path at the entrance to the city.
-Here we explore the little town at the Danube with its small but very fine island in the middle of the river.
-Here, the Wörnitz and the Danube flow together and already more cyclists can be seen, because the Danube cycle path is also internationally known.
-Of course, you also have to eat well after a day of cycling, which is not difficult in Donauwörth with its beautiful old town.
+In Donauwörth, we can't miss our hotel, which is located directly on the cycle path at the entrance to the town.
+We explore the not-too-large town on the Danube with its small but beautiful island in the middle of the river.
+The Wörnitz and Danube flow together here and there are already more cyclists to be seen, as the Danube cycle path is also internationally renowned.
+Of course, you also need to eat well after a day of cycling, which is not difficult in Donauwörth with its beautiful old town.

 Donauwörth